-The train journey runs through numerous orange farms (of course) and pretty olive groves, snaking around the Mediterranean Sea the closer you near to the city centre.
+The train journey runs through numerous expansive orange farms and picturesque olive groves, whilst snaking around the Mediterranean Sea the closer you near to the city centre.

-Strolled around the city and Old Town again taking photos as it’s such a gorgeous place and being a Saturday, quite busy.
+Strolling around Valencia and its Old Town is great for a photo shoot, as it’s such a gorgeous city but being a Saturday, quite busy.

 Jardi Del Turia

 Expect to see many types of bridges, old and new.
 Some are more than five centuries old but often flood-destroyed and rebuilt later.

-The park has bikeways, many shaded areas for picnics, walking dog areas, family outings, and also exercise machines are dotted throughout.
+The park includes bikeways, many shaded areas for picnics, walking dog areas, family outing spaces, and also exercise machines are dotted throughout.

 Make sure you see the amazing futuristic L’Umbracle located where the old river Turia used to flow, which sadly, I only saw from the outside – too much to see and too little time.

-The outside of this building is impressive also at 320 m long and 60 m wide!
-I’ve head of the The Walk of the Sculptures inside, which is an outdoor art gallery housing sculptures from contemporary artists.
+The outside of this building is impressive also at 320 m long and 60 m wide.
+I’ve heard of the The Walk of the Sculptures inside, which is an outdoor art gallery housing sculptures from contemporary artists.